gromacs/gromacs/docs/user-guide/mdp-options.rst

    system, *e.g.* a water slab (see Engin et al. J. Chem.
 Phys.
 B 2010).

-.. mdp:: pull-coord1-groups

-   The two groups indices should be given on which this pull coordinate will operate.
-The first index can be 0, in which case an absolute reference of :mdp:`pull-coord1-origin` is used.
-With an absolute reference the system is no longer translation invariant and one should think about what to do with the center of mass motion.
-Note that (only) for :mdp:`pull-coord1-geometry` = :mdp-value:`direction-relative` four groups are required.

 .. mdp:: pull-coord1-type:

    .. mdp-value:: umbrella